correiajoao/data-analysis/Effectivenes.md

 ### Creating data frames

-In the execution, the first step is to define arrays and dataframes containing algoritms, developers and smells.
+In the execution, the first step is to define arrays and data frames containing algorithms, developers, and smells.

 ``` r